 With remote land comes a need for alternative choices for power due to the expense of bringing in electric utilities.
-Hank read several books about solar power in order to prepare himself to work with solar.
+Hank read several books about solar power in order to prepare himself to work with off-grid solar power.
 Another motivator for Hank was lessening his personal impact on our planet and solar power would help him do his part.

-Hank reached out to Northern Arizona Wind & Sun to help guide him through the process of designing a solar power system all the way to installation.
+Hank reached out to NAZ Solar Electric to help guide him through the process of designing a solar power system all the way to installation.
 The solar system needed to be large enough for power tools to be utilized for construction purposes since Hank was living in an RV at the time.
-A shop for his wood working tools and eventually a full-time home needed to be constructed.
-Designing the solar system to output between 25-30 kWh ensures there will be enough power to run a freezer, fridge, table saw, drill press and planer.
+A shop for his woodworking tools and eventually a full-time home needed to be constructed.
+Designing the off-grid solar system to output between 25-30 kWh ensures there will be enough power to run a freezer, fridge, table saw, drill press and planer.
 Not to mention, this large-scale system also powered an air-conditioned wine cellar.
 The design was perfect for taking Hank from a temporary living situation to a full-time residence on the property without changing the design of the system at all.

 Aerial photo of Hank's off-grid property